Byron Young (defensive lineman)

 Byron Young (born November 10, 2000) is an American professional football defensive tackle for the Philadelphia Eagles of the National Football League (NFL).
+He was drafted by the Las Vegas Raiders in the third round of the 2023 NFL draft.
 He played college football for the Alabama Crimson Tide.

 Early life

 Young grew up in Taylorsville, Mississippi, and attended West Jones High School.
 He committed to play football for the Alabama Crimson Tide.

 College career

 In his collegiate career, Young totaled 130 tackles, 20 being for a loss, 7.5 sacks, three pass deflections, a forced fumble, and a recovery.
-His best collegiate year occurred in 2022 where he posted 48 tackles, 5.5 going for a loss, 4 sacks, 2 pass deflections, and a forced fumble.
+His best collegiate year occurred in 2022 where he posted 48 tackles, 5.5 going for a loss, four sacks, two pass deflections, and one forced fumble.
 For his performance, he was named to the Second Team All-SEC.

 On January 5, 2023, Young declared for the 2023 NFL draft.